Capiatá

-Capiatá ([ka.pjaˈta]) is a city in Central Department, Paraguay.
+Capiatá ([ka.pjaˈta]) is a city and a district in Central Department, Paraguay.

 It is the only city in Central that borders seven cities: Aregua, Itaugua, Juan Augusto Saldívar, Luque, Ñemby, San Lorenzo and Ypane.

 It is the location of the Francisco López Military Academy.

+Etymology

+The city was called Capiâtá in Classical Guarani.
+The name is believed to derive from the Spanish reading of the written name, thought to be derived from capyí "grass, hay" and atȃ́ "hard."

+Administrative Division

+The district is divided in an urban center and 15 compañías: